pudly/schmopera-hugo/content/articles/la-traviata-shows-houston-how-to-arise.md

 ---
-title: La traviata shows Houston how to arise
+title: "La traviata shows Houston how to arise"
 ---

 (A disclaimer for those expecting references to the momentous sporting events of Saturday last: the only bases in this review are double basses.)